 These rules apply regardless of who is giving the information – it could be a bookshop, an advice centre or a doctor.

-Information and counselling provided by doctors, counselling agencies and related services to a pregnant woman is subject to stricter rules.
+Information and counselling that is provided to a pregnant woman by doctors, counselling agencies and related services is subject to stricter rules.
 (Information given by a private individual such as a relative or friend is not affected by these rules).
 If information on abortion is being given, the following rules apply:

 Doctors or agencies who do not give abortion information but who do provide pregnancy counselling are not subject to any of these rules about the information and counselling they give.